gatx105yk/duel-masters-english/WATCH-TASK.md

 on its own.
 Alternate scrolling with collecting, because only about ten posts stay mounted at once — anything scrolled past is discarded from the page.

+### The guide site's exclusive slot has a pattern

+Across 14, 15 and 16 September it posted **one card a day**, and **all three were PLAY'S originals with no paper printing.** If that holds, the slot exists for cards that cannot be looked up anywhere else — which makes it the highest-value thing on this list to check daily, not the lowest.

+A paper card revealed on X can be cross-checked against paper databases. **An original revealed there cannot be checked anywhere.** Miss it and it is simply absent from your coverage.

 ### Still check a roundup afterwards

 Not because X is capped, but because **reveals do not all go to X.** Corocoro Online, Japanese guide